Your Tax Obligations as a Resident of Another Province or a Territory of Canada

 - the tax credit for the treatment of infertility;

-- the tax credit for the restoration of a secondary residence.
+- the tax credit for caregivers.

 - You have carried on a business whose income is derived, in whole or in part, from an establishment in Québec.